maathilde-k/destackification-algorithms/README.md

 ## Acknowledgements
 Thank you to Dan Abramovich for allowing us to work with him on this project and for providing the necessary guidance throughout.

+This repository is the continutation of the existing work in this repository [destackification](https://github.com/nbenabla/destackification) by former Brown students.
+We appreciate all their hard work on this project!